gohugoio/hugo/content/contribute/development.md

 ---
-title: Contribute to Development
+title: Contribute to Hugo Development
-linktitle: Contribute to Hugo Development
+linktitle: Code
 description: Hugo relies heavily on contributions from the open source community.
 You don't need to be a Golang guru to contribute to the project's development.
 date: 2017-02-01
 publishdate: 2017-02-01